Diagnosis: Acute Myeloid Leukemia (AML). A Journey

 Uncategorized

-bone marrow, cancer, leukemia, transplant
+bone marrow, bone marrow transplant, cancer, chemotherapy, fuckcancer, leukemia, TBI

 Mrs. Blackwell